jsay/geoInd/README.md

 # English version

-This repo contains the material associated to the paper "The Informational Content of Geographical Indications" published in the *American Journal of Agricultural Economics*.
+This repo contains the material associated to the paper "The Informational Content of Geographical Indications" forthcoming in the *American Journal of Agricultural Economics*.
 Raw data and econometric estimations are on the [Inrae dataverse server](https://data.inrae.fr/dataset.xhtml?persistentId=doi:10.15454/ZZWQMN).

 You will find here :